zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

 ### 6. Set the local video view

-If you are implementing an audio broadcast, skip to [Join a channel](#JoinChannel).

-After setting the channel profile and client role, set the local video view before joining the channel so that the broadcaster can see the local video in the broadcast.
+After setting the channel profile and client role, set the local video view before joining the channel so that the host can see the local video in the interactive streaming.
 Follow these steps to configure the local video view:

 1. Call the `enableVideo` method to enable the video module.
 2. Call the `setupLocalVideo` method to configure the local video display settings.